Working Group 2: Enabling technologies and system architecture

 The scope of this Work Item is to lay out the foundations of multimodal communication for 6G remote operation and investigates related aspects such as:

-• Tactile and multi modal communication use cases for remote operation over 6G, including multi-user, multi-device applications and their requirements, and performance indicators,
+• Tactile and multimodal communication use cases for remote operation over 6G, including multi-user, multi-device applications and their requirements, and performance indicators.

 • Architecture impacts featuring full integration sensing-computation-communication-actuation.